 In 2015, the second known photo of Billy the Kid was valued at $5 million.
-And one of the most interesting things about this photo isn’t the massive amount of money that it will make at auction, but the amount that the photo initially cost.
-According to the guy who bought the photo, he spent a paltry $2 dollars on a bunch of junk and found the photo gathering dust.
+And one of the most interesting things about this photo isn’t the massive amount of money it will make at auction, but the amount the photo initially cost.
+According to the guy who bought the photo, he spent a paltry $2 on a bunch of junk and found the photo gathering dust.

-Pickers with a keen eye can spend a lifetime searching for junk that’s actually worth millions, but if those pickers don’t have lady luck on their side, the search can be useless.
-If you want to get into the turning junk into cash game, check out this list of underestimated items worth money to get a good idea of what you should start looking for.
+Pickers with a keen eye can spend a lifetime searching for junk that’s actually worth millions, but if those pickers don’t have Lady Luck on their side, the search can be useless.
+If you want to get into the "turning junk into cash" game, check out this list of underestimated items worth money to get a good idea of what you should start looking for.